-Enrollment Information - Specific information about each benefit and enrollment forms are available from the Human Resource Department.
+Enrollment Information - Specific information about each benefit and enrollment forms are available from the Human Resources Department.
 Employees must complete the appropriate insurance forms and payroll deduction authorizations in order to receive benefits.
+A benefit summary and guide is available on the Human Resources Page on the Intranet.